paduanton/naturally-server/README.md

 #### Notes:

-In **./bootstrap.sh** file are all the commands required to build the project, so to make any changes inside the container you must run this script and update this file, if you wish do run any other commands.
+In **./bootstrap.sh** file are all the commands required to build this project, so, in order to make any changes inside the container, or if you wish to run any other commands, you must run this script and update this file.

 After all this steps, this project is running on port 80: http://api.naturally.cooking:80.
 All http requests send and receive JSON data.

 ## Authentication

-In **all** endpoints you must have to make http requests with the header `Accept:application/json` and with http verbs: POST, PUT, PATCH you need to set the header `Content-Type:application/json`.
+In **all** endpoints you must have to make http requests with the header `Accept:application/json`.
+In http requests made with http verbs: POST, PUT, PATCH you need to set the header `Content-Type:application/json`.

-To signup and user into our application, send a HTTP POST Request to `/v1/signup` with the json body:
+To signup an user into our application, send a HTTP POST Request to `/v1/signup` with the json body:
 ```json
 {
     "name": "Antonio de Pádua",